Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Conclusion

 \section{Conclusion}

-This paper proposes adjusted shift-share IV estimators which require that only a majority or plurality of shares are valid.
+This paper proposes adjusted shift-share IV estimators which require that only a majority or plurality of shares is valid.
 New statistical methods are used to select invalid shares.
 The STATA-programs in the supplementary material offer a simple way to apply the proposed methods.

 In the migration setting, many shares are chosen as invalid and the adjusted estimates are much lower than the original ones, suggesting negative effects of immigration on wages.
 When including lagged migration, with the adjustments the coefficients have the expected signs.
 In this setting the proposed methods can be helpful for retrieving a causal estimate.
-In the China shock example, the methods choose many industries as invalid when using an alternative testing procedure.
-The results are robust to the use of the new methods when the exclusion restriction is motivated through random shifts.
-In simulations I also show that weak instruments and strong violations of the exclusion restriction do not affect the performance of estimators.
+In the China shock example the results are mostly robust to the use of the new methods.
+The results are also robust to the use of the new methods when the exclusion restriction is motivated through random shifts.
+In simulations I show that even in settings with weak instruments the estimators can continue to perform well.
+Severe violations of the exclusion restriction even improve the performance of the estimators in small-sample settings.

+In the appendices I provide detailed descriptions of the employed methods, briefly discuss the implications of weak IVs and heterogeneous effects, provide an extension to multiple endogenous regressors and additional simulations.

 The methods are complementary to the recent literature on shift-share IVs.
 Before using them, it is important to think carefully about which source of validity is most feasible.
 The methods can be most helpful when researchers think about the shift-share instrument from the perspective of valid shares and whenever some shares are suspected to be directly correlated with the outcome variable.
 If there are many class-specific shocks, for example for multiple high-income countries, there is also scope for applying the methods in the quasi-random shocks setting.
+When doing so in this paper, my conclusions do not change, qualitatively.

 I conclude with two shortcomings of the methods.
 First, the original methods only allow for one endogenous regressor.
-I develop an extension of aLasso to multiple endogenous regressors which calls for stricter qualified majority assumptions.
+In the Appendix, I developed an extension of AL to multiple endogenous regressors which calls for stricter qualified majority assumptions.
 These new assumptions are confirmed in simulations.
 Further improvements would be to develop methods which can be readily extended to the multiple endogenous regressor case without making the exclusion restriction stricter.

 Second, the validity of all shares might be a concern.
 Given that validity of shares relies on similar arguments, it is possible that they are all inconsistent in similar ways.
 In this case, consistent selection can not be guaranteed.
 In fact, even though the majority and plurality assumptions are considerable relaxations of the strict exclusion restriction, they are still strict.
 Importantly, researchers should find a set of variables whose validity can be credibly defended from a theoretical point of view.
 The methods proposed here complement thorough theoretical considerations and do not replace them; a convincing justification of the exclusion restriction is still imperative for the new estimators.